-As the world’s largest and most widely used online advertising platform, Google AdWords has helped millions of advertisers to reach new customers and grow their businesses.
+As the world’s largest and most widely used online advertising platform, Google Ads has helped millions of advertisers to reach new customers and grow their businesses.

-However, for all the ease and accessibility promised by AdWords, many newcomers to paid search find themselves disappointed by the results of their first campaigns.
+However, for all the ease and accessibility promised by Google advertising, many newcomers to paid search find themselves disappointed by the results of their first campaigns.
 Why?
-Because they haven’t properly optimized their AdWords account.
+Because they haven’t properly optimized their Google Ads account.

-AdWords optimization can be intimidating at first, but it doesn’t have to be.
-In fact, optimizing an AdWords account can be much easier than you might think.
+Google Ads optimization can be intimidating at first, but it doesn’t have to be.
+In fact, optimizing a Google account can be much easier than you might think.
 All it takes is a little planning and preparation, as well as adhering to some well-established PPC best practices.

-Of all the various elements you can optimize within Google AdWords, the actual structure of your account is arguably the most important.
+Of all the various elements you can optimize within Google Ads, the actual structure of your account is arguably the most important.

-Poorly structured accounts can lead to a range of problems, from lower Quality Scores - and the higher costs often incurred as a result - to fewer or irrelevant clicks and many more issues.
-The key to an optimally structured AdWords account is organization, and by spending a little time properly structuring the elements that make up your AdWords account, you’ll be in great shape to start reaching prospective customers with your ads.
+Poorly structured accounts can lead to a range of problems, from lower Quality Scores – and the higher costs often incurred as a result – to fewer or irrelevant clicks and many more issues.
+The key to an optimally structured Google account is organization, and by spending a little time properly structuring the elements that make up your Google paid search account, you’ll be in great shape to start reaching prospective customers with your ads.

-Here’s what an optimally structured AdWords account looks like:
+Here’s what an optimally structured account looks like:

-As you can see, this example AdWords account is comprised of four main elements:
+As you can see, this example account is comprised of four main elements:

 As their name implies, ad groups are groups of ads that have been organized and categorized by semantic relevance.
 This means that your ad groups’ keywords should be organized by their meaning.
 For example, if you run a clothing and apparel store, Ad Group 1a might be comprised of keywords relating to hats and scarves, while Ad Group 1b might focus exclusively on jackets and coats.
 Finally, you can see that each Ad Group has its own keywords, as well as two individual ads that feature the semantically related keywords of that ad group.

-Structuring an AdWords account in this way offers a range of benefits.
+Structuring a Google Ads account in this way offers a range of benefits.
 Not only does this approach make managing your account easier, it also ensures your ads and their related ad groups are as relevant as possible.
 This, in turn, means that your ads will be shown to the right people, at the right time, in the right place.
-There are other considerations to be taken into account besides account structure when it comes to the visibility of your ads, such as bidding strategies, keyword match type, and other targeting parameters, but structuring your account logically and semantically should be the first step in any AdWords optimization workflow.
+There are other considerations to be taken into account besides account structure when it comes to the visibility of your ads, such as bidding strategies, keyword match type, and other targeting parameters, but structuring your account logically and semantically should be the first step in any Google ads optimization workflow.

-For more details on how to optimally structure your AdWords account, check out the last guide to AdWords account structure you’ll ever need.
+For more details on how to optimally structure your account, check out the last guide to Google Ads account structure you’ll ever need.

-There are a number of ways to control your AdWords costs by optimizing various settings and targeting options in your account.
+There are a number of ways to control your Google Ads costs by optimizing various settings and targeting options in your account.

 Despite their name, negative keywords are not keywords with negative connotations, but rather keywords that an advertiser may not want their ads to appear alongside in user searches.